The Hydrologic Cycle, courtesy of NOAA.

 Putting the LID on Your Community’s Stormwater – Part I

-In responses to a questionnaire we sent out last Spring, “Low Impact Development” (also often referred to as low impact design) was at the top of the list of subjects that readers want to know more about.
-In this series, Lisa and Jim will explain the basics of LID, how it works, why your community may need it, how LID costs compare to conventional stormwater management, and the type of ordinances that have worked to implement LID in communities around the country.
+Editor’s Note: In responses to a questionnaire we sent out last Spring, “Low Impact Development” (also often referred to as low impact design) was at the top of the list of subjects that readers want to know more about.
+In this series, Lisa and Jim will explain the basics of LID: how it works; why your community may need it; how LID costs compare to conventional stormwater management; and the types of ordinances that have worked to implement LID in communities around the country.

 Stormwater: a term used to identify water that originates during precipitation events.
 Simply put, it is rainfall that contacts the earth’s surface.
 Stormwater is a natural part of the hydrologic cycle, which you may recall from your middle school earth science class.
 Water vapor collects in the atmosphere, which becomes clouds, which becomes rain, which recharges groundwater and surface water, which evaporates to become water vapor … and this is a continuous dynamic cycle.